dinhcaradoc/AkanNamesIP/README.md

 - Checkout to a new development branch (`git checkout -b improve-feature`)
 - Add changes as appropriate
 - Commit the changes to the development branch (`git commit -am 'feature changes'`)
-- push changes and create a pull request
+- Push changes and create a pull request

 ## Technologies Used
 This application incorporates the following technologies and tools: